The initiative, first launched in 2002, is open to journalists who write or broadcast original investigative reports on WASH issues.

 Journalists have a perfect profile for WASH advocates since they communicate messages in a concrete way which reflects the 'WASH on the ground' reality.
 Therefore, a media network is a valuable asset to further create a valued platform for advocacy and influence in the water supply and sanitation sectors.

-The winners from the first three editions of the Awards have taken up their newly acquired role as WASH advocates and became involved in global and regional WASH related events.
+The winners from earlier editions of the Awards have taken up their newly acquired role as WASH advocates and became involved in global and regional WASH related events.